CannyBangbang/14-Must-Know-Dev-Tools-Tricks/README.md

 # 14 Must Know Dev Tools Tricks
 Project completed for the 30 day vanilla JS coding challenge.
-Going over some tricks you can do in Chrome dev tools.
+Review of console methods.

 ## License
 This project is licensed under the Apache License - see the LICENSE file for details